Hydramata/hydramata.github.com/_includes/vision.md

 6. Content in Hydramata can be organized in a variety of ways.
 	1. Works can be grouped together arbitrarily.
 Groups of works can contain works from multiple owners.
 	1. Works can be related to each other.
-This can be a varying levels of specificity e.g. simply “related” or using a Group 1 FRBR relationship: exemplarOf, embodymentOf, realizationOf.
+This can be at varying levels of specificity e.g. simply “related” or using a Group 1 FRBR relationship: exemplarOf, embodymentOf, realizationOf.

 7. Content in Hydramata can be shared with domains, groups, or individuals for varying lengths of time.
 	1. Domains: